 Relationships work on trust, honesty, and mutual understanding between partners.
 Therefore, being faithful to your partner is important to maintaining a healthy relationship.
 But can a relationship work after cheating?
 Infidelity or cheating is not just being unfaithful to your beloved.
-It breaks not only the trust and loyalty you develop in your long-term relationship but also the entire foundation of your relationship is shaken.
+It breaks not only the trust and loyalty you develop in your long-term relationship but also shakes the entire foundation of your relationship.
 After the trauma, you part ways, put an end to your relationship, or find a way to heal it and make it better.
-Read this article if you are at crossroads and need help to make the right decision.
+Read this article if you are at a crossroads and need help to make the right decision.
 Scroll down for more information.

 In This Article

 It can be very difficult to get over the infidelity of a spouse.
 According to a new survey by Health Testing Centers, a healthcare company, only 16% of relationships work after a cheating incident (1).
 While most cheating cases — around 40% — occur in unmarried relationships, 25% of marriages also see infidelity at least once.

 It may take a long while and a lot of hard work to get over such a painful event.
 Thus, it is completely fine to let things go and move on, and it is also okay to try to work things out.

 While figuring out your approach, you may wonder why someone has the urge to cheat on their partner.
 It happens when they don’t get the kind of love, attention, satisfaction, acceptance, or respect they seek from their significant other.
 The reasons may vary, but at the end of the day, it is often about finding something that’s missing in the present relationship.

 While you may be giving your best in the relationship, it is imperative to understand that every individual has different needs.
 You can’t always meet them all, and they have to work with you to find a middle ground.
 Do you see a future with your partner or is it only about keeping up the pretenses?
 Here are some parameters that shouldn’t define your relationship’s future.